-Fall 2021 Version of This is a RFV Horse Council sponsored Trail Survey for Hikers and Horseback Riders, with questions about Trails & Equestrian Access to Parking in the Roaring Fork Valley.
+Fall 2024 RFV Horse Council sponsored Trail Survey for Hikers and Horseback Riders, with questions and resources on 14 Trails, Hiker parking & Horse trailer parking in the Roaring Fork Valley.
+Please join us in our 2024 Update!

 Hikers and Horseback riders UNITE!
 Please participate.
-Let's improve our spring, summer and fall hiking and trail rides.
 Your answers and written insight about our trails, and trailheads will make good changes happen.
 Please take the time to give us your comments.

 Thank you so much for your time and for your help.
-Feel free to send the Survey Monkey LINK found on our Home Page of our website www.rfvhorsecouncil.org to anyone who is interested in hiking and horseback riding.
+Feel free to send the Survey Monkey LINK (found also on our Home Page of our website www.rfvhorsecouncil.org) to anyone who is interested in hiking and horseback riding.

 A survey response rate of 50% or higher should be considered excellent.
 The survey can take about 30 minutes or less of your time.
 You can skip questions, if they do not relate to you, change your answers if you wish - and still, by participating, help us.
 The more information we receive the better!